palaceOn/git-lab/README.md

 Caden Rogers
 palaceOn
 cr750623@ohio.edu
-Answers can be found in the answers.md folder cs2400 section 100
+Answers can be found in the answers.md folder
+Done